igl/prelude/README.md

 <a href="http://www.preludels.com/">prelude-ls</a>,
 <a href="http://underscorejs.org/">underscore</a> and
 <a href="https://github.com/codemix/fast.js">fast.js</a>.
-- See method index below
+- Every functions can be partially applied and never mutate inputs.
+- 300+ Tests

-- Github pages with more detailed examples are coming soon...
+Github pages with more detailed examples are coming soon...
+(See methods listed blow)

 ## Example